Do you have piriformis syndrome, or is the pain due to something else.

 If you have chronic pain in your hip, you may have been told it was piriformis syndrome.
 As defined by Wikipedia, “Piriformis syndrome is a controversial condition which is believed to result from compression of the sciatic nerve around the piriformis muscle.
 Symptoms may include pain and numbness in the buttocks and down the leg.[Often symptoms are worsened with sitting or running.”

 A patient presented the other day who was a healthcare professional calling the pain piriformis syndrome.
 Her symptoms included chronic pain in the buttock and leg pain of three months duration that worsened while bowling.
 She treated it with constant stretching as recommended by a physical therapist friend which did not help, acupuncture which helped reduce the intensity of pain and massage which she believed aggravated the condition.
-Upon digging deeper for some more information, she mentioned that she had chronic pain in the shoulder blade years before the condition developed on the same side as her hip pain.
-Based on her history, it was suggested to her that the problem is likely the other side since treatment so far had failed to improve the condition.
+Upon further questioning, she mentioned that she had chronic pain in the shoulder blade years before the condition developed on the same side as her hip pain.
+Based on her history, I suggested that the problem is likely the other side since treatment so far had failed to improve the condition.
 I also noted that when she sat speaking with me, her shoulders rolled in which is a common compensation to flat feet.

 I explained that her problem was most likely developmental and present at the age of 6 however, she was unaware of it until recently.
 The shoulder blade pain was her warning of things to come.

-Conventional approaches failed because they treated the pain, rather than the mechanism behind it.
+Conventional approaches often fail because they treat the pain, rather than the mechanism behind it, which was true in her situation.
 Conventional wisdom on piriformis syndrome suggests that the muscle will go into spasm and needs to be treated, however, if a more thorough evaluation of the person is performed, the provider will see a very different clinical picture which should alter treatment markedly.

 The evaluation showed that she had an asymmetrical body style and that the myofascia which is the connective tissue that surrounded her core and her body musculature had simply adapted and tightened, worsening the condition, resulting in right hip strain.
 The tight core muscles also pulled her shoulders forward which was evident upon my initial consultation with her, and was likely the mechanism behind her chronic shoulder blade pain As I performed myofascial release to the fascia surrounding her abdominal muscles, she noticed the tension on her shoulders as she lifted her arms up.
 It was also noted that her left leg was tight but the typical compensation as discussed in the book Cheating Mother Nature, what you need to know to beat chronic pain was apparent since her right lateral leg fascia was tight restricting proper right ankle function and also straining the hip and the knee on the symptomatic side.

-The symptoms surrounding what she was referring to as piriformis syndrome were in response to her body mechanics and the adaptive response causing tight myofascia, and the piriformis itself was not tight, however the gluteal muscles on that side were sore and tender.
+The symptoms surrounding what she was referring to as piriformis syndrome were in response to her body mechanics and the adaptive responses causing tight myofascia, and the piriformis itself was not tight, however, the gluteal muscles on that side were sore and tender.

 She said that she had foot orthotics that she made for herself which is important as part of the treatment approach to improve her gait and level her hips.
 It was my suspicion that the orthotics either were not being worn or were under corrective, as she experienced some relief when her feet were taped in neutral and her squat mechanics improved markedly with just the tape on her feet alone, we well as her ability to move her neck.